ggazzi/dotfiles/README.md

 ## Updating

+To update upstream software, update this flake by running `nix flake update` from this directory, then update the system according to the instructions below.

-If the system configuration is changed, the system can be updated with the following command, run from this directory.
+If the system configuration is changed or this flake has been updated, the actual system can be updated with the following command, run from this directory.

 ```sh
 nixos-rebuild switch --flake '.#'
 ```

-For the user configuration, use the following command.
+For the user configuration and the corresponding software, use the following command.
 It requires the `--impure` flag so it can read the system configuration from a file.

 ```sh